Rozanova/Native-App-UX-Course/Syllabus.md

 * In-class activity:
  - come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
 Come up with a "How might we" statement.
 - Discuss  Arenyeka article.
-- Watch the video about design studios as cooperartives (from a speaker series that happened the semester prior in this class). [artner and Partners](https://vimeo.com/563364900).
+- Watch the video about design studios as cooperartives (from a speaker series that happened the semester prior in this class).
+[Partner and Partners](https://vimeo.com/563364900).
 Discuss.
 - Watch a clip of [The Shoshana Zuboff on surveillance capitalism](https://www.youtube.com/watch?v=8IcU9w9STAo) together and discuss.
 Discuss Zuboff talk.
 - Use the "Monitoring to Correct Course" card from this deck [AI & Ethics: Collaborative Activities for Designers](https://www.ideo.com/post/ai-ethics-collaborative-activities-for-designers) and answer the following questions: